 Comply with a legal or regulatory obligation – means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-The UK is the primary processing location for your personal data within ISMS.online.
-For backup and redundancy purposes, a copy of that data is transferred to a data center in Ireland.
+For customers using our UK/EU data centre: The UK is the primary processing location for your personal data within ISMS.online.
+For backup and redundancy purposes, a copy of that data is transferred to a data centre in Ireland.

-Personal data provided for support queries, accounting, sales and marketing purposes, may involve transferring your data outside the UK because some of the third parties we use for sub processing have their facilities in other countries.
+Personal data provided for support queries, accounting, sales and marketing purposes, is primarily handled in the UK.
+It may also involve transferring your data outside the UK because some of the third parties we use for sub processing have their facilities in other countries.
 Where your personal data is transferred outside the UK, it will only be transferred to countries that have been identified as providing adequate protection for UK data or to a third party where we have approved transfer mechanisms in place to protect your personal data like the European Commission’s Standard Contractual Clauses.

 Please contact us if you want further information on the specific mechanism we use when transferring your personal data out of the UK.